 87) what is active-passive clustering?

-An active-passive Essbase cluster consists of two Essbase instances, one on each node that share a common storage for configuration and data.
+An active-passive Essbase cluster consists of two Essbase instances, one on each node that shares common storage for configuration and data.
 Storage is shared across two computers which removes the need for the administrator to synchronize storage, as well as the constraint of read-only support (as is the case with Essbase active-active clusters in Provider Services).
-Essbase uses database tables to ensure that only one agent and its associated servers are active to avoid data corruptions on writes.
+Essbase uses database tables to ensure that only one agent and its associated servers are active to avoid data corruption on writes.
 During installation and configuration, a table is created to hold information on configuration and application data existing in the cluster.

 Active-passive Essbase clusters do not use any file-system locking (that is, essbase.lck files).

 - a) Active-passive Essbase clusters support failover with write-back to databases.

 - b) Active-passive Essbase clusters do not support load-balancing.

 - c) An active-passive Essbase cluster can contain only two Essbase servers.

 88) What is a split-brain problem in Essbase clusters?

 A split-brain situation can occur when both instances in an active-passive clustered environment think they are “active” and are unaware of each other, which violates the basic premise of active-passive clustering (One node being active).
 Situations where split-brain can occur include network outages or partitions.
 Such a situation can result in corruption